openhab/org.openhab.binding.zwave/doc/isurpass/dx1wl_0_0.md

 ![DX1WL-Z product image](https://www.cd-jackson.com/zwave_device_uploads/659/659_default.jpg)

+The DX1WL-Z supports routing.
+This allows the device to communicate using other routing enabled devices as intermediate routers.
+This device is also able to participate in the routing of data from other devices.

 ## Overview

 No device information is provided in the database.
 Consider [updating the database](http://www.cd-jackson.com/index.php/zwave/zwave-device-database/zwave-device-list/devicesummary/659) to improve the documentation.

 ## Channels

-The following table summarises the channels available for the DX1WL-Z
+The following table summarises the channels available for the DX1WL-Z -:

 | Channel | Channel Id | Category | Item Type |
 |---------|------------|----------|-----------|